 Edward R. Rosenfeld.
-In November 2009, the Company entered into an employment agreement with Mr. Rosenfeld to replace the prior, expiring employment agreement.
-Pursuant to the employment agreement Mr. Rosenfeld continued to serve as Chief Executive Officer and executive Chairman of the Board of Directors of the Company and received a base salary of \$551,250 commencing January 1, 2012 until the employment agreement's expiration on December 31, 2012.
-The November 2009 employment agreement provided that Mr. Rosenfeld received a monthly automobile allowance of \$1,250 and additional compensation and bonuses, if any, at the absolute discretion of the Board of Directors.
-On December 31, 2012, the Company entered into a new employment agreement with Mr. Rosenfeld pursuant to which Mr. Rosenfeld continues to serve as Chief Executive Officer and executive Chairman of the Board of Directors of the Company until the agreement expires on December 31, 2015 or is sooner terminated in accordance with its terms.
-Mr. Rosenfeld's current agreement provides for an annual base salary of \$578,813, \$607,754 and \$638,142 for the fiscal years 2013, 2014 and 2015, respectively, and a monthly automobile allowance of \$1,500.
-The current agreement provides that Mr. Rosenfeld will receive additional compensation and bonuses, if any, at the absolute discretion of the Board of Directors.
-Pursuant to the current agreement, on January 2, 2013, Mr. Rosenfeld was granted 150,000 shares of the Company's Common Stock (the number of shares indicated having been adjusted for an October 1, 2013 three-for-two stock split effected as a stock dividend), subject to certain restrictions.
-These restricted shares of Common Stock, which were issued under the 2006 Plan, vest in five equal annual installments of 30,000 shares, which commenced on December 1, 2013.
+On December 31, 2012, the Company entered into an employment agreement with Mr. Rosenfeld to replace a prior, expiring employment agreement.
+Pursuant to the December 31, 2012 employment agreement Mr. Rosenfeld continued to serve as Chief Executive Officer and executive Chairman of the Board of Directors of the Company and received a base salary of \$578,813, \$607,754 and \$638,142 for the fiscal years 2013, 2014 and 2015, respectively, until the employment agreement's expiration on December 31, 2015.
+The December 31, 2012 employment agreement provided that Mr. Rosenfeld received a monthly automobile allowance of \$1,500 and additional compensation and bonuses, if any, at the absolute discretion of the Board of Directors.
+Pursuant to the December 31, 2012 employment agreement, on January 2, 2013, Mr. Rosenfeld was granted 150,000 shares of the Company's Common Stock (the number of shares indicated having been adjusted for an October 1, 2013 three-for-two stock split effected as a stock dividend), subject to certain restrictions.
+These restricted shares of Common Stock, which were issued under the 2006 Plan, vest in five equal annual installments of 30,000 shares, which commenced on December 31, 2013.